2BitSalute/multiworker-scratch/README.md

 dune exec src/demo.exe  226.51s user 32.93s system 98% cpu 4:24.11 total
 ```

-Next: create a job to compute a hash of an article based on the hash of its text and its referenced dependencies
+Next: create a job to compute a hash of an article based on the hash of its text and its referenced dependencies'

+IDEA: instead of computing hash, look for missing articles